SUMMARY AND ANALYSIS 0F THE 2018 CFI INVESTIGATION OF THE SAGAN SIGNAL

 In a return email, I responded:

-“Unlike other Bible codes you may have come across, what I call the Newton Bible Code is unique in that it does not require an intermediate process for extraction.
+“Unlike other Bible codes you may have come across, what I call the Sagan Signal is unique in that it does not require an intermediate process for extraction.
 The code is embedded in the surface text.”

 In a follow-up email, a CFI researcher stated: